FooBarShebang/statistics_lib/Documents/Tests/TE006_inverse_distributions.md

 **Expected result:** The method pdf() accepts any real number as its single argument and returns a non-negative real number, which is:

-* for continuous distributions:
-  * the positive value of the probability density function at this value of the random variable as long as it is within the range of the accepted values (Min to Max) for the distibution
+* a positive value of the probability density function at this value of the random variable as long as it is within the range of the accepted values (Min to Max) for the distibution
 * zero (0) for the values outside the accepted range
-* for discrete distributions:
-  * the positive value of the probability mass function at this value of the random varibale as long as the value is an integer number within the range of accepted values (Min to Max)
-  * zero (0) for any real number value outside the accepted range, or any non-integer real number within the accepted range

 **Test steps:** Instantiate the class being tested with random but proper values of the parameters.
 Call the method with different random values of its argument.
-Check that the returned results is as expected (see DE002 document).
-The returned values can be checked either against 'manually calculated' ones (for the simple formulas) or against the tabulated values, in which case the specific unittest method must provide reference to the source of data.
-If applicable (except Z-distribution), change the parameters of the distributio and repeat the test.
+Check that the returned results is as expected (see DE004 document).
+The returned values should be checked either against 'manually calculated' ones.
+Change the parameters of the distribution and repeat the test.

 This test should be performed with all implemented distribution classes.

-**Test result:** PASS
+**Test result:** PASS / FAIL

 ___

-**Test Identifier:** TEST-T-405
+**Test Identifier:** TEST-T-605

-**Requirement ID(s)**: REQ-FUN-405
+**Requirement ID(s)**: REQ-FUN-605

 **Verification method:** T

 **Test goal:** Proper implementation of cdf() method.

-**Expected result:** The method cdf() accepts any real number as its single argument and returns a non-negative real number, which is:

-* for continuous distributions - the value of the cummulative density function, which is a monotonically growing from 0 to 1 function for the values within the range of the accepted values (Min to Max) for the distibution, and strictly 0 for values <= Min, and strictly 1 for values >= Max
+**Expected result:** The method cdf() accepts any real number as its single argument and returns a non-negative real number, which is the value of the cummulative density function, which is a monotonically growing from 0 to 1 function for the values within the range of the accepted values (Min to Max) for the distibution, and strictly 0 for values <= Min.
-* for discrete distributions  - the value of the cummulative density function, which is a monotonically growing from 0 to 1 function for the values within the range of the accepted values (Min to Max) for the distibution, and strictly 0 for values < Min, and strictly 1 for values >= Max

 **Test steps:** Instantiate the class being tested with random but proper values of the parameters.
 Call the method with different random values of its argument.
-Check that the returned results is as expected (see DE002 document).
-The returned values can be checked either against 'manually calculated' ones (for the simple formulas) or against the tabulated values, in which case the specific unittest method must provide reference to the source of data.
-If applicable (except Z-distribution), change the parameters of the distributio and repeat the test.
+Check that the returned results is as expected (see DE004 document).
+The returned values should be checked either against 'manually calculated' ones.
+Change the parameters of the distributio and repeat the test.

 This test should be performed with all implemented distribution classes.

-**Test result:** PASS
+**Test result:** PASS / FAIL

 ___

-**Test Identifier:** TEST-T-406
+**Test Identifier:** TEST-T-606

-**Requirement ID(s)**: REQ-FUN-406
+**Requirement ID(s)**: REQ-FUN-606

 **Verification method:** T

 **Test goal:** Proper implementation of qf() and getQuantile() methods.

-**Expected result:** The method qf() accepts any floating point number p in the range (0, 1) and returns a real number x, for which the following relations are valied:

-* continuous distributions: Min < x < Max (returned value is within the range of the random variable) and cdf(x) = p
+**Expected result:** The method qf() accepts any floating point number p in the range (0, 1) and returns a real number x, for which the following relations are valid: Min < x < Max (returned value is within the range of the random variable) and cdf(x) = p.
-* discrete distributions:
-  * Min <= x < Max if p >= pdf(Min), where $cdf(\lfloor x \rfloor) \leq p \leq cdf(\lfloor x \rfloor + 1)$
-  * Min -1 < x < Min if 0 < p < pdf(Min)

 The method getQuantile(k, m) accepts two positive integer numbers 0 < k < m and returns the value equal to qf(k/m).

 **Test steps:** Instantiate the class being tested with random but proper values of the parameters.
 Call the qf() method with different random values of its argument.
-Check that the returned results is as expected (see DE002 document).
-The returned values can be checked either against 'manually calculated' ones (for the simple formulas) or against the tabulated values, in which case the specific unittest method must provide reference to the source of data.
+Check that the returned results is as expected (see DE004 document).
+The returned values should be checked either against 'manually calculated' ones (for the simple formulas) or using the 'inverse' relation between QF and the already tested CDF.

 Call the method getQuantile(k, m) with different random values of the arguments and compare the returned value with the result of the call qf(k/m).

-If applicable (except Z-distribution), change the parameters of the distributio and repeat the test.
+Change the parameters of the distributio and repeat the test.

 This test should be performed with all implemented distribution classes.

-**Test result:** PASS
+**Test result:** PASS / FAIL

 ___

-**Test Identifier:** TEST-T-407
+**Test Identifier:** TEST-T-607

-**Requirement ID(s)**: REQ-AWM-400
+**Requirement ID(s)**: REQ-AWM-600

 **Verification method:** T